Loleilo/guide/README.md

             - User can choose and customize widgets to display on dashboard
       - Proper versioning system

- 2. Security fixes - **v1.0.1**
+ 2. NodeJS rewrite - **v2.0.0**
-      - Escaping: JSON, MySQL, HTML/React (shouldn't need escaping, but be careful)
-      - SQL injection test with sqlmap
-      - Remote all testing code
+      - Use MongoDB and NodeJS
+      - Replace object polling system with WebSockets event based system

  3. Proper permission system
-      - Based on 3 tiers: Owner, Can edit, Can view **v1.1.0**
+      - Based on 3 tiers: Owner, Can edit, Can view **v2.0.1**
         - Tiers inherit permissions from below levels, Edit permssions also gives View permssions.
 Owner has all 3 permissions
-      - Role system for users: Admin and user **v1.0.2**
+      - Role system for users: Admin and user **v2.0.2**
         - Should be extensible to more roles

+ 2. Security fixes - **v2.0.3**
+      - Escaping: JSON, MySQL, HTML/React (shouldn't need escaping, but be careful)
+      - SQL injection test with sqlmap
+      - Remote all testing code